BYU-ITC-210/BYU-ITC-210.github.io/LabWriteupInstructions.md

 Each lab indicates the type of UML diagram that should be included.
 Please pay attention and submit the right kind.

-For the UML diagrams, it is acceptable to submit a photo if the diagram is hand-drawn and neat.
-Points will be deducated for messy diagrams and illegible handwriting.
+UMLs must be created using a digital program.
+Hand-drawn UMLs will not be accepted.
 All UMLs made on a computer should be exported to an appropriate image format such as PNG, JPEG, or SVG.
+Recommended online programs include [Lucidchart](https://www.lucidchart.com/pages/?) and [Draw.io](https://app.diagrams.net/).